systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ### Apply your changes

 In System Initiative, like in life, you can imagine as many potential realities as you would like - but in the end, you have to pick which one to manifest into the universe.
-This Model looks good - all the Qualifications are green (with one expected warning).
+This Model looks good - all the Qualifications are green (with two expected warnings).
 Let's ship it.

 To see the changes your Model has proposed, expand the `Changes Panel` at the top right side of your Canvas and review the Proposed Changes tab.
 It'll look like this: